Phoenix to pay $5M in lawsuit over man’s death during arrest

 Phoenix police disputed that interpretation, saying officers were trying was trying to diffuse the situation according to their training.

-Earlier this month, a judge issued an order to make public key pleadings and rulings in the case public after Muslim Advocates and the First Amendment Clinic at Arizona State University’s law school petitioned the court to unseal the records.
-The ASU clinic made the request on behalf of The Associated Press.
+Earlier this month, a judge issued an order to make public key pleadings and rulings in the case after Muslim Advocates and the First Amendment Clinic at Arizona State University’s law school had separately petitioned the court to unseal the records.
+The ASU clinic made its request on behalf of The Associated Press.

 Though the records haven’t yet been made publicly available, the judge set a Dec.
 1 deadline for Muhaymin's sister and the city to offer final objections to releasing the records.